Waukegan History Museum Events

 The annual Tour of Homes is a self-guided tour that showcases selected, beautiful homes in Waukegan.
 Participants are able to learn the history of some of the finest homes in the city as well as tour their interiors.
 The Tour of Homes, started in 1969, is the main fundraiser of the Waukegan Historical Society.

-General Tickets can be purchased in advance at the Jack Benny Center, 39 Jack Benny Drive, Bowen Park.
+General Tickets can be purchased in advance at the Jack Benny Center for the Arts, 39 Jack Benny Drive, Bowen Park.

 - Click here to purchase tickets online.